 In this particular project, 24 inches was measured from the ground and then a square wooden frame was nailed to one side.
 It was repeated on the opposite side to create a level and parallel rails for the router to ride along.

 Next, you will be needing a wooden board for the router to sit on that is long enough to reach the rails/frame that you have just nailed on the table.
 Drill an opening for the router bit, and drill more holes for the router collar to be screwed into.
 Countersink the screws so that they won’t get in the way as the router moves around…

 Now you have an even surface!

 Polish it even more with the use of a sander.
-Be mindful of the differences of your wood pieces.
-Some may be hardwood and some are light and soft, which means some may sand faster than the others.
+Be mindful of the differences between your wood pieces.
+Some may be hardwood and some are light and soft, which means some may sand faster than others.
 Use different grits if needed, and don’t forget to sand the edges down.

 Finish up your table with your chosen wood stain/finish.

 Use felt pads to protect your floor and for easier moving.